Thomson-CSF: History

-During the late 1980s, Thomson-CSF, anticipating future defence spending cutbacks and a downturn in its lucrative export contracts, initiated a restructuring of its businesses with the aim of maintaining its margins.
+In the late 1980s, Thomson-CSF, anticipating future defence spending cutbacks and a downturn in its lucrative export contracts, initiated a restructuring of its businesses with the aim of maintaining its margins.
 A policy of proactive external growth was adopted, focusing on the European market.
 Between 1976 and 1987, the company's non-French subsidiaries' share of consolidated revenues rose from 5% to 25%.
-During 1988, a new division, Thomson Consumer Electronics was formed.
+In 1988, a new division, Thomson Consumer Electronics was formed.
 In 1995, this division was rebranded as Thomson Multimedia.
-During 1989, it acquired Philips' defence electronics business, Hollandse Signaalapparaten B.V.
+In 1989, it acquired Philips' defence electronics business, Hollandse Signaalapparaten B.V.
 During the 1990s, Thomson-CSF gained a controlling interest in Sextant Avionique, which was formed by the merger of the company's avionics business with that of French aircraft manufacturer Aérospatiale.
 The company also divested its interests in the French bank Crédit Lyonnais and semiconductor manufacturer SGSThomson.

 During the late 1990s, French Prime Minister Lionel Jospin's Plural Left government initiated a policy of privatisation of several state-owned companies, including Thomson-CSF.
-During April 1998, several of the affected companies, including Aérospatiale, Alcatel, Dassault Industries, Thomson-CSF and Thomson SA reached a cooperation agreement endorsed by the French government.
+In April 1998, several of the affected companies, including Aérospatiale, Alcatel, Dassault Industries, Thomson-CSF and Thomson SA reached a cooperation agreement endorsed by the French government.
 Several of these terms brought about a major restructuring of Thomson-CSF.
 Firstly, the professional and defence electronics businesses of Alcatel and Dassault Électronique were merged with Thomson-CSF.
 Secondly, satellite businesses of Alcatel, Aerospatiale and Thomson-CSF are merged to form a new entity, Alcatel Space; this was jointly owned by Alcatel and Thomson-CSF.

 By June 1998, implementation of the finalised agreement had commenced.
 The majority of Thomson-CSF's capital was transferred into private ownership.
 The French State reduced its holding in the company from 58% to 40%.
 At the time, Thomson-CSF's principal private shareholders were Alcatel and Dassault Industries.
 The division of the company's consumer electronics and defence businesses prior to privatisation brought about the creation of Thomson Multimedia, which was a distinct entity from Thomson-CSF.
 The independently-operating Thomson Multimedia has since been restructured and trades as Technicolor SA.